feg-lab/feg-lab.github.io/index.md

 # Molecular basis of adaptive traits and evolutionary change

-We are a group of scientists at Nord University who want to understand *how* and *why* is phenotypic diversity created and maintained from the molecular to the species level.
-We work towards discovering the genotype-to-phenotype map for adaptive traits and the mechanisms that facilitate or constrain future adaptive evolution.
+We’re scientists at Nord University studying phenotypic diversity from molecular to species levels.
+We aim to discover the genotype-to-phenotype map for adaptive traits and mechanisms that influence future adaptive evolution.

 {% include section.html %}